ianmelendez95/formalgo/README.md

 ## Preface

+> "The notion of an algorithm is basic to all of computer programming,
+> so we should begin with a careful analysis of this concept."
+>
+> (Donald Knuth - The Art of Computer Programming Vol. 1)

 Once upon a time A. A. Markov produced The Theory of Algorithms and within it were wonderful explorations of algorithms, formalizing and analyzing their study.
 I did not read that text, but Donald Knuth sure did, and decided to include the